Chris Brown: 2009–2010: Graffiti and mixtapes

-In 2008, Brown began work on his third studio album, to be called Graffiti, promising to experiment with a different musical direction inspired by singers Prince and Michael Jackson.
+In 2008, Brown began work on his third studio album, announced to be called Graffiti, promising to experiment with a different musical direction inspired by singers Prince and Michael Jackson.
 He stated, "I wanted to change it up and really be different.
 Like my style nowadays, I don't try to be typical urban.
 I want to be like how Prince, Michael and Stevie Wonder were.
 They can cross over to any genre of music."
-Following the domestic violence scandal involving the singer and Rihanna on February 8, 2009, the majority of media took positions against the singer.
-The incident also caused Brown to lose significant commercial contracts, including one with Doublemint.
+Following the domestic violence scandal involving Brown and his then-girlfriend, musician/actress Rihanna on February 8, 2009, a major part of mass media took positions against the singer.
+The scandal also caused Brown to lose significant endorsements, including the one with Doublemint, with some music stations across the US briefly banning Brown's songs.
 The singer later participated in numerous television appearances during the year to express himself publicly about it.
+He spoke about it to ABC News: "I never ever had problems with anger.
+No, no domestic violence with any of my past girlfriends or any altercations.
+I never was that kind of person.
+I look at it, and it's really, like really difficult.
+It's like, 'How could I be that person?'".
+In the 2017 self-documentary, Welcome to My Life, Brown says his reputation dropped sharply after his 2009 assault on Rihanna, "I went from being on top of the world, number one songs, being kind of like America's sweetheart, to being public enemy number one."
 Graffiti's lead single "I Can Transform Ya" was released on September 29, 2009.
 The song peaked at number 20 on the US Billboard Hot 100 chart.
 "Crawl" was released as the album's second single on November 23, 2009.
 The song reached number 53 on the Billboard Hot 100.
-Graffiti was then released on December 8, 2009, featuring an R&B sound mixed with Eurodisco and rock.
+Graffiti was then released on December 8, 2009.
 Brown, with this album, started to take full control of his art, managing the artistic direction, and writing every song of the album (with the exception of the song "I'll Go", written and produced by Brian Kennedy and James Fauntleroy).
-Brown started to be the only artistic director of all his future projects.
 He said that his decision to entirely direct and write his albums and songs came from the fact that he wanted to give his "own perspective of the music [he] wanted to make" and by his wanting to "verbalize whatever [he] was going through".
-The album, compared to its two precessors, was a commercial and critical failure, debuting at number 7 on the US Billboard 200 chart, selling 102,000 copies in its first week, and receiving generally negative reviews from critics.
-As of March 23, 2011, it has sold 341,000 copies in the United States.
+Critics noted that with the album's sound Brown aimed to expand his music beyond the genres of his previous works.
+According to Mikael Wood of Los Angeles Times, the album is made of an "upbeat" part, that "can be considered the sonic sequel to 'Forever'", mixed with power ballads, observed to express his remorse and feelings following the Rihanna incident.
+The album, compared to its two predecessors, was a commercial and critical failure, debuting at number 7 on the US Billboard 200 chart, selling 102,000 copies in its first week, and receiving generally negative reviews from critics.
+Despite this, Graffiti was nominated for two Grammy Awards; including one for the Best Contemporary R&B Album and the other for the Best R&B Performance by a Duo or Group with Vocals for the track, "Take My Time" featuring Tank.
+As of March 23, 2011, it has sold 341,000 copies in the US.